Jobians/Bota/methods.md

 # Bot Methods

 --------
-> All the BOTApi's methods can be used as methods of the Bot class.
+> All the BOTApi's methods can be used as methods of the Bot
-> Ok
+> class.
 --------

 ## All Methods